AngSanFloRoz/GnawDaCheese/README.md

 ##### Main Components:
 Libraries used:
 - json for saving structured data.
-- pandas and openpyxl for exporting to Excel.
+- openpyxl for exporting to Excel.
 - requests and BeautifulSoup for web scraping.

 Class Wikipedia (inherits from Cheese):